Digital Media Applications

 Salford School of Arts, Media and Creative Technology

 In a nutshell

-The foundation year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BSc (Hons) Games Design and Production course.
+The Foundation Year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BA (Hons) Games Design and Production course.

-You can also find helpful FAQs, learn more about student life at Salford or explore all our Film, TV and Media courses.
-Continue reading to understand more about this BsC (Hons) Games Design and Production with Foundation Year course.
+You can also find helpful FAQs, learn more about student life at Salford or explore all our Creative Digital Media and Gaming courses.
+Continue reading to understand more about this BA (Hons) Games Design and Production with Foundation Year course.

 This is for you if...

 You have a passion for creative and entertainment technologies